-Right-wing extremism now accounts for over a quarter of all Channel referrals in England.
+Right-wing extremism is the largest single ideological category of Prevent referrals in England and Wales (21% in 2024/25).
 From far-right nationalism to incel ideology and accelerationist content, school DSLs need to understand what they're looking for, how to respond, and what the law requires of them.

-The Home Office's most recent Prevent statistics show that right-wing extremism accounted for 26% of all Channel referrals in 2022/23 โ up from 18% five years earlier and now the second-largest category after mixed, unstable, or unclear ideology.[1]
-Among those referred, young people aged 15โ17 are disproportionately represented in the right-wing extremism cohort.
+The Home Office's most recent Prevent statistics show that right-wing extremism accounted for 21% of all Prevent referrals in 2024/25 — the largest single ideological category, though cases with no clear ideology or a mixed, unstable or unclear concern together remain the largest overall group.[1]
+Among those referred, young people aged 15–17 are disproportionately represented in the right-wing extremism cohort.

 Far-Right Nationalism